The story of how I recently missed seeing Preoccupations playing live in Toronto, Canada, began in Amsterdam in 2009.

-On 27 May 2009 I watched a Calgary band called Women (actually four young guys) wipe the floor with an Atlanta band called Deerhunter (same) at Paradiso in Amsterdam.
-At the time, I was particularly struck by the energy with which Women’s drummer, Mike Wallace, attacked his task, and the band were clearly having a good night.
+At the time, I was particularly struck by the energy with which Women’s drummer, Mike Wallace, attacked his task.
+The band were clearly having a good night.

-When I arrived in Toronto, and checked into my lodgings, a freak snow event laid waste to the entire downtown area, and in my jetlagged state I stumbled around the Queen Street/Kingston Market precinct for two days, freaking out at the blatant and open drug use.
+I arrived in Toronto and checked into my lodgings.
+Then a freak snow event laid waste to the entire downtown area.
+In my jet-lagged state I stumbled around the Queen Street/Kingston Market precinct for two days.
+Mostly freaking out at the blatant and open drug use.

-Perhaps I’ve been living in Sweden for too long but at various times, I found myself crouching, terrified, in my hotel room as the guests across the corridor screamed at each other, causing management to call the police and evict them.
+Perhaps I’ve been living in Sweden for too long.
+But at various times, I found myself crouching, terrified, in my hotel room.
+The guests across the corridor screamed at each other, causing management to call the police and evict them.

-I walked down to the Horseshoe Tavern on the afternoon of the gig, while the soundcheck was in progress.
+On the afternoon of the gig I walked down to the Horseshoe Tavern to find the soundcheck was in progress.

-I was sitting in the almost-empty front bar, watching Canadian basketball and listening to Preoccupations playing in the other room, when the music stopped.
+I was sitting in the almost-empty front bar, watching Canadian basketball and listening to Preoccupations playing in the other room.
+Then the music stopped.

-Then the lead singer, Matt Flegel (who is the solemn-looking guy walking along the beach in the ‘Disarray’ film clip: no Tears for Fears-style big furry jumpers present), walked out the front door, presumably to smoke a cigarette.
+The lead singer, Matt Flegel, walked out the front door, presumably to smoke a cigarette.
+He’s the solemn-looking guy walking along the beach in the ‘Disarray’ film clip.
+No Tears for Fears-style big furry jumpers here, thank you.

 He gave me a look as he went past me, almost as if to ask, “Why are you here?”